keptn-workshops/workshop-instructions/README.md

     Copy it to your temporary file to keep it for later.

-1. To retrieve the API and PaaS Token, login to your Dynatrace tenant and navigate in the left-hand menu to **Settings -> Integration -> Dyantrace API** and click on **Generate token**.
+1. To retrieve the API and PaaS Token, login to your Dynatrace tenant and navigate in the left-hand menu to **Settings -> Integration -> Dynatrace API** and click on **Generate token**.
 Provide a name, e.g., **keptn-token** and make sure to create a token with the following permissions:
     <details><summary>Open for permissions</summary>

     - Access problem and event feed, metrics and topology